This country-specific Q&A provides an overview to tax laws and regulations that may occur in Cyprus.

 As an EU member Cyprus is bound by Directive 2014/107/EU on mandatory automatic exchange of information in the field of taxation.
 It is also a signatory to the Multilateral Competent Authority Agreement on the Automatic Exchange of Financial Account Information.
 Cyprus implemented the Common Reporting Standard from the beginning of 2016 and will exchange information regarding 2016 in 2017.

 Registers of beneficial ownership are maintained by the regulatory authorities such as the Cyprus Securities and Exchange Commission, which regulates corporate and fiduciary service providers, and the Cyprus Bar Association and the Institute of Certified Public Accountants of Cyprus, which regulate their members’ activities in this area.
-The registers are open to inspection by the relevant authorities for appropriate purposes, but they are not open to inspection by the general public.
+The registers are open to inspection by the relevant authorities for appropriate purposes, but they are not open to inspection by others.

 Are there any plans for the implementation of the OECD BEPs recommendations and if so, which ones?